Appeal Letter for a “Not Medically Necessary” Denial (Sample + What to Include)

 Before you submit your appeal, make sure you’re not missing something that could lead to another denial.

-Many appeals fail because people focus on writing a letter instead of fixing the real evidence gaps.
-The Starter Kit helps you understand the denial and request the right support before you submit anything.
+Many appeals fail because people focus only on the letter instead of fixing the real evidence gaps.